Coherent multiple-antenna block-fading channels at finite blocklength: Preliminary results

 which follows from the identity $\Var(AB) = \E[A^2]\E[B^2] - \E^2[A]\E^2[B]$ for independent $A,B$.
 The second term in~\eqref{eq:mtt152} is easily handled since from Lemma~\ref{lem:var_w} we have $\E[\|V_1^TX\|_F^2|X] = \|X\|_F^2/n_t$.
 To compute the first term in~\eqref{eq:mtt152} recall from Theorem~\ref{thm:caid_conds} that for any fixed unit-norm $v$ and caid $X$ we must have $v^T X \sim \matn(0, P/n_t I_T)$.
 Therefore, we have

 Putting everything together we get that~\eqref{eq:mtt152} equals

 concluding the proof. \end{proof}

-The question at hand is: which input distribution $\mat{X}$ that achieve capacity minimize~\eqref{cond_var_expression}?
-From Proposition~\ref{prop:disp_calc}, the problem is to maximize $\Var(\|\mat{X}\|_F^2)$ over the set of capacity achieving input distributions.
+The question at hand is: which input distribution $\mat{X}$ that achieves capacity minimizes~\eqref{cond_var_expression}?
+Proposition~\ref{prop:disp_calc} reduces this problem to maximizing $\Var(\|\mat{X}\|_F^2)$ over the set of capacity achieving input distributions.
 This will be analyzed in Section~\ref{sec:MISO}.

+Finally, the following lemma computes the Berry Esseen constant.
+This is a technical result that will be needed for both the achievability and converse proofs.

 \begin{lemma} Fix $x_1,\ldots,x_n \in \mreals^{n_t \times T}$ and let $W_j = i(x_j; Y_j,H_j)$, where $Y_j, H_j$ are distributed as the output of channel~\eqref{eq:channel} with input $x_j$.
 Define the Berry-Esseen ratio